Sunday, April 7, 2024

 Ronnie had gotten stabbed a few weeks ago.
 Keeps getting drunk in the park everyday, as he lifts up his same old t-shirt and says, 'Look I fot the stitches out.'
 I see a huge scar across his stomach, terrible and dramatic.

 Mucci had a seizure from booting coke.
 A terrible addiction- to money, drugs, security, that keep these youth imprisoned in destruction.
-How do you convey that prostitition can destroy everything you have, because it feeds on your self esteem.
+How do you convey that prostituting can destroy everything you have, because it feeds on your self esteem.
 The women pretend, but they still say, 'I feel guilty when I see you.'
 I feel so much of the endless cycle of abuse.
 Janet "Ma" holding her daughter's child, when only a baby herself.
 Homeless at 13.
-You feel as thoough your prescence, your commitment, your way of walking down the street makes one kid thing- then the pain that you see and the you know you can't cure, will somehow be lessened through the levels of streetwork.
-How to get more in-depth about issues is not making a concious effort to change the way you are, but letting things happen.
+You feel as though your presence, your commitment, your way of walking down the street makes one kid think- then the pain that you see and the you know you can't cure, will somehow be lessened through the levels of street work.
+How to get more in-depth about issues is not making a conscious effort to change the way you are, but letting things happen.

 Timmy Flynn, very short, always drunk.
 Knows he can get away with so much, because of his stature.
 He says to a passerby, 'Mistah, can you help me out, out the door, out the window, whatever!
 I'm going to drop my pants, see?
 I'm doing it, I know you want to see.
 Ha ha I'm wearing shorts.
 Giggling.
 My parents, they planned me.
 I wasn't no mistake, no sah.
 If they really wanted me, they wouldn't let me live like this.' "